droonga/droonga.org/ja/reference/plugin/handler/index.md

    Of course, the class have to be already defined at the time.
  * A symbol which refers the name of a collector class in the current namespace, like `:MyCollector`.
    This is useful if you want to describe the step at first and define the actual class after that.
-   You must define the referenced class by the time the Droonga Engine actually collects results.
  * A class path string of a collector class, like `"Droonga::Plugins::FooPlugin::MyCollector"`.
    This is also useful to define the class itself after the description.

-   You must define the class by the time it is actually used.
+You must define the referenced class by the time the Droonga Engine actually collects results, if you specify the name of the collector class as a symbl or a string.
+If the Droonga Engine fails to find out the actual collector class, or no collector is specified, then the Droonga Engine doesn't collect results and returns multiple messages as results.

 See also [descriptions of collectors][collector].